nurmians/StructureMapper/README.md

 ```DEFAULT_BLASTP = C:/blast/blast-2.7.1+/bin```
 ```BLAST_DB = C:/blast/DB/```

-The homologous structures are downloaded if and when they are needed.
+The structures required for the analysis are downloaded if and when they are needed.
 For large datasets, the processing can be speeded up by downloading the PDB structure files in advance and by using precalculated ASA files.

 ## DSSP